tuwhydro/500yrfloods/readme.txt

 This readme describes the structure of the data files.
 For more details please refer to the paper.

+Note: The data are only and exclusively provided to allow repeating and verifying the analyses of the paper.
+For use for any other purpose, permission must be obtained from the data owners listed in the paper.

 i_f.csv contains the flood intensity index and the associated seasonality of the historical flood series.
 Description of columns in the file:
 Code: Code of series (see Extended Data Table 1)